List of The Young and the Restless characters introduced in the 1980s: Andy Richards

-History

 In the 1980s, Andy worked as a partner in the Paul Williams Detective Agency, and originally dated Nikki Reed.
 In 1982, Andy, estranged from his alcoholic wife Karen, began seeing Jill Foster.
 Jill liked Andy, but was not content with the wages that he earned.
 She attempted to convince him to take a higher-paying job, and he eventually proposed marriage to her.
 After Karen finally promised him a divorce, Jill reluctantly agreed to marry Andy, but was horrified to learn that his plan was for them to move into his mother's old house to save on expenses.
 Andy broke off their engagement when Jill became close to Jabot Cosmetics tycoon John Abbott.
 In 1984, Andy began dating Diane Jenkins.
 They fell in love, and married later that year.
 However, they divorced two years later.
 Andy then set his sights on mysterious singer Farren Connor.
 The two became close, but Andy's friend Lauren Fenmore was suspicious of Farren, who eventually confided in Andy that she had severe amnesia and could not remember anything about her past or identity.
 A concerned Lauren convinced a wary Diane to reconcile with her ex-husband to keep him away from Farren, but Andy wanted only a friendship with Diane.
 Instead, Andy married Farren, and Lauren reluctantly gave the couple her blessing.

 Determined to find out about Farren's past, Lauren put a personal ad in the newspaper.
 A man named Evan Sanderson answered the ad and revealed that Farren was really his missing wife, Michelle, and the mother of their daughter, Betsy.
 Farren did not remember her husband or her daughter.
 After Evan had accepted his wife's amnesia as permanent and prepared to return home to Pittsburgh, Farren's memory suddenly returned.
 Farren reconnected with Evan and Betsy, but Evan was shot dead by his jealous housekeeper and former lover, Janet.
 Andy decided to marry Farren and move to Pittsburgh to be a family with Betsy.
 Fifteen years later, Andy returned to Genoa City alone, and decided to go back to work as a detective with Paul Williams at his agency.
 He revealed that he and Farren had divorced a year prior to his return.
 Andy and Diane also briefly rekindled their romance, however, after six months, Andy left Genoa City once again.